SonarSource/eslint-plugin-sonarjs/docs/rules/elseif-without-else.md

 } else if (x == 1) {
   doSomethingElse();
 } else {
-  throw "Unexpected value for x";
+  throw 'Unexpected value for x';
 }
 ```